MohdRas/docker-basics/README.md

 BASICS
 - What is Container & docker
+  - Layers of a container
       - base image layer - basic OS & dependencies
       - dependency layer - library + framework
       - code layer - code + configuration
       - build layer - tools & scripts to compile the application
       - run layer - runtime dependencies + configuration
   - To package an application with all its dependencies & configuration.
   - Portable actifact.
 It can move between development & operation team.
   - Development & deployment of an application is more efficient now.